Diarrhea

 e) Ischemic colitis and acute colonic diverticulitis.

 2) Chronic diarrhea (>4 weeks) is rarely caused by GI infections (with the exception of immunocompromised patients).
 In the vast majority of cases the causes are inflammatory bowel disease (IBD), colon cancer, or irritable bowel syndrome (IBS).
-Classification based on pathophysiology can be helpful in narrowing down differential diagnosis and is well described by the following mechanisms: secretory diarrhea; osmotic diarrhea; steatorrhea; inflammatory diarrhea; accelerated GI transit.
+Classification based on pathophysiology can be helpful in narrowing down differential diagnosis and is well described by the following mechanisms: secretory diarrhea, osmotic diarrhea, steatorrhea, inflammatory diarrhea, accelerated GI transit.

-a) Secretory diarrhea: Common causes of secretory diarrhea include toxins (chronic alcohol abuse, arsenic), bile acids (impaired bile acid absorption in the ileum due to, eg, bacterial overgrowth syndrome; terminal ileitis; resection of the terminal ileus), short-chain fatty acids, microscopic colitis, collagenous colitis, functioning endocrine tumors (carcinoid, VIPoma, gastrinoma, villous adenoma of the colon, medullary thyroid carcinoma, mastocytosis).
+a) Secretory diarrhea: Common causes of secretory diarrhea include toxins (chronic alcohol use disorder, arsenic), bile acids (impaired bile acid absorption in the ileum due to, eg, bacterial overgrowth syndrome; terminal ileitis; resection of the terminal ileus), short-chain fatty acids, microscopic colitis, collagenous colitis, functioning endocrine tumors (carcinoid, VIPoma, gastrinoma, villous adenoma of the colon, medullary thyroid carcinoma, mastocytosis).
 Drugs: The most frequent causes are contact laxatives (bisacodyl, anthranoids, aloe vera) and other laxatives (as in acute diarrhea), antiarrhythmics (quinidine, digoxin), auranofin, caffeine, calcitonin, carbamazepine, and chemotherapeutic agents.
 Other potential causes include cimetidine, misoprostol, metformin, NSAIDs, simvastatin, theophylline, levodopa/benserazide, and cholinesterase inhibitors.

 b) Osmotic diarrhea: Certain food and confectionery products that contain fructose, sorbitol, mannitol, or xylitol; lactase deficiency (lactose intolerance) and other types of disaccharidase deficiency (primary [congenital; eg, adult-type hypolactasia] or secondary [eg, to intestinal infection or inflammation]); short bowel syndrome; intestinal fistula and enteral feed.
 Drugs: Osmotic laxatives (magnesium sulfate, polyethylene glycol, lactulose); antacids (magnesium hydroxide); orlistat, acarbose, cholestyramine, ampicillin, clindamycin, neomycin, phosphates, prebiotics, quinidine, propranolol, hydralazine, ACEIs, procainamide, biguanides, methyldopa.